 As we’ve entered a new year, it’s worth taking stock of who we are and why we’re here.
-After COVID-19 forced many companies to spend most of 2020 on firefighting, and although we’re still dealing with the pandemic’s challenges, it’s time to look again at the basics of doing business: Our purpose.
+After COVID-19 forced many companies to spend most of the past year on firefighting and although we’re still dealing with the pandemic’s challenges, it’s time to look again at the basics of doing business: Our purpose.
 Profitability.
 Products.
 Partnerships.
 Solutions.
 Services.
 And so on.
 But what about company values?
 These are often overlooked, yet they are like the oil that keeps the whole business running smoothly.
 They create a culture that inspires and nourishes us all in our work.
 Like to know more about ours?

 Company values and why organisations need them